top of page

 Inclusivity & Participation

-We welcome members of all ages, genders, abilities, and backgrounds, with boys able to join up until the age of 12 in line with England Netball guidance.
+We welcome members of all ages, genders, abilities, and backgrounds.
+Boys are able to join up until the age of 12, in line with England Netball membership and competition guidance.
 We are committed to creating a safe, supportive, and inclusive environment, including:

 🏐 Feeling Safe, Supported & Included